Plan-Apply-Unify Loop โ Structured AI-assisted development for OpenCode.

 The synergy: OpenCARL loads OpenPAUL-specific rules when you're working in an OpenPAUL project, enforcing workflow discipline without bloating every session.

-# 1. Initialize both systems
+# 1. Initialize OpenPAUL

 # 2. OpenCARL detects .openpaul/ directory